yagosys/202301/demo/gke/cfos_multus/doc/README.md

 Firmware version is 7.2.0.0231
 Preparing environment...
-INFO: 2023/05/16 00:41:40 importing license...
+INFO: 2023/05/16 11:36:51 importing license...
-INFO: 2023/05/16 00:41:40 license is imported successfuly!
+INFO: 2023/05/16 11:36:51 license is imported successfuly!
 WARNING: System is running in restricted mode due to lack of valid license!
 Starting services...
 ```
-- create configmap for cfos to get firewall policy configuration
+- create configmap for cfos to get firewall policy configuration/n
 cfos can be configured use cFOS shell, kubernetes configmap and restApi. here we use configmap to config cFOS
 there is an issue in this version, the configuration applied via configmap will not take effect until you restart cFOS DS.
-the firewall policy has policy id set to 300 and source address set to any
+the firewall policy has policy id set to 300 and source address set to any. once configmap created, cFOS will read the configmap and apply the policy. you can chech the log on cFOS to verify this.
+delete configmap will not delete the policy on cFOS. you can also edit the policy in configmap use *kubectl edit cm foscfgfirewallpolicy* to update the policy.

-- paste below command to create configmap that include firewall policy configuration
+- paste below command to create configmap that include firewall policy configuration/n
 ```
 policy_id="300"
 file="configmapfirewallpolicy.yml"